base10/pomodori/doc/notes.md

     - At least one notification on start and end
     - Logic can expect to be shared by Pomodoro and LungaPausa
     - [Filed](https://github.com/base10/pomodori/issues/27)

+## 2014-05-02

+- No work in April on this.
+That's not good.
+I'm really anxious to get done with this phase and move on to other projects